 I forget who says: “You just wake up knowing there’s so much to do and you just can’t.
 Like, terror.”

-I have a photo of us and we’re smiling in the grass, smooth-faced and awkwardly adolescent.
+I have a photo of me and Ryan and we’re smiling in the grass, smooth-faced and awkwardly adolescent.
 There are a thousand—a hundred thousand—photos like this in memory, with him and without; the accretion of minutes in snapshot time.
 It all suggests life is long, so varied in color and contrast.
 It would take forever to sit through the slide show: green grass, brown grass, scutch, and then chaff.
 Young face resolving to crow face.

 There are those rocks we used to climb, mercurial red, sandy-textured like the ladder-steps up the playground slide, rough-surfaced just like the grip-tapes of the ascendant diving board scaffold.